-In 2017, the Company recorded an export tax recovery of \$3.5 million arising from the difference between export duties paid at preliminary determination rates and the latest final duty rates, which is presented net of export tax expense in the consolidated statement of comprehensive income.
-A corresponding increase was recognized in other assets in the consolidated statement of financial position.
-Incremental export duty recoveries from any future change in CVD and AD rates will be netted against export tax expense and included in other assets.
-In 2018, the Company recorded a further export tax recovery of \$0.3 million due to changes in foreign exchange rates.
+In the fourth quarter of 2017, the Company recorded an export tax recovery of \$3.5 million arising from the difference between export duties paid at preliminary determination rates and the latest final duty rates.
+A corresponding receivable was recognized in other assets in the consolidated statement of financial position.
+This export tax receivable was \$3.6 million at December 31, 2019 as a result of foreign exchange revaluation (December 31, 2018: \$3.8 million).
+Incremental export duty recoveries from any future change in CVD and AD final rates will be netted against export tax expense and included in other assets.